Imperial Silver Needles

 $15.00 – $51.00 — available on subscription

-Enjoy the new Imperial Silver Needles tea that has been slowly sun dried and hand sorted.
+Imperial Silver Needles leaves are slowly sun dried and hand sorted.
 It is produced in the early spring harvest by traditional methods.
 This Fujian white tea is not easy to come by as only the unopened leaf or bud is used.
 And to complicate matters, white tea production is down by 20% as there is currently a great demand for high quality Fujian black teas.
 This causes the procurement of the highest quality silver needles to be even more difficult and pricey, especially if the demand for black tea should continue.
 The good news is that more growers are going back to the traditional methods, while more time and labor intensive, the tea produced is exquisite.
 The Imperial Silver Needles has a really fresh smell and taste.

 Fujian, China: Fujian is a coastal province in southeastern China where the finest oolong, white, and jasmine teas are produced.
 According to the written record, teas have been produced there for well over 1,600 years.
 Growers currently produce five different categories of tea, most of which originated in the province.